kbase/probabilistic_annotation/README.md

   gene annotations automatically, reducing the effort needed to search for evidence for gap filled reactions.

-Details on the algorithm available in [Likelihood-Based Gene Annotations for Gap Filling and Quality Assessment in Genome-Scale Metabolic Models](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003882)
+Details on the algorithm are available in [Likelihood-Based Gene Annotations for Gap Filling and Quality Assessment in Genome-Scale Metabolic Models](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003882)